What is an Environmental Product Declaration (EPD)?

 Corporate Responsibility

 Today, many businesses are committed to reducing their environmental footprint and demonstrating their commitment to sustainability.
-EPDs help these organizations communicate their environmental stewardship in a credible and standardized manner.
+Environmental Product Declarations (EPDs) help these organizations communicate their environmental stewardship in a credible and standardized manner.

 Market Differentiation